-The star-ratings of Forbes Travel Guide is considered to be reliable and prestigious.
-Every year, Forbes Travel Guide awards hotels with rating in the forms of stars.
-Forbes Travel Guide (2020) describes itself as “the only independent global rating system for luxury hotels, restaurants and spas.”
+The star ratings in the Forbes Travel Guide are considered to be reliable and prestigious.
+Every year, the guide awards hotels with ratings in the form of stars.
+The Forbes Travel Guide (2020) describes itself as “the only independent global rating system for luxury hotels, restaurants and spas.”
 As evidence of their rating’s prestige, all the hotels in this study proudly decorated their stars at their main entrances.

 Procedure.
-The main study data were collected via the official websites of the eight 5- star- hotels between August 2020 and February 2021.
-The author also stayed in all the hotels and examined the services and the atmosphere of the hotels under the unusual situation brought by the pandemic.
+The main study data were collected from the official websites of the eight five-star-hotels between August 2020 and February 2021.
+The author also stayed at all of the hotels for a night and examined their services and atmosphere under the unusual situation brought about by the pandemic.

-Strategies of Forbes 5- Star Hotels for Attracting Guests
+Strategies of Forbes Five-Star Hotels for Attracting Guests

-Emphasizing cleanness and safety.
-All the 5-star hotels in Tokyo adopted a new higher standard of hotel clean policy.
-For example, to relieve hotel guests’ anxiety regarding COVID-19, Palace Hotel Tokyo received international hygiene certification, GBAC STAR (GBAC: Global Biorisk Advisory Council) Facility Accreditation, in August 2020, a first for Japanese hotels (Palace Hotel Tokyo, 2020).
-In response to the pandemic, Mandarin Oriental started its “We Care” program of implementing strict protocols to protect the health of guests.
-The standards of hygiene are verified by Lloyds Register, internationally known independent assessor.
-The hotel also follows the safety advice instructions of the local authority.
-In addition, The Mandarin Oriental Hotel Group is the first luxury hotel to adopt contactless payment and booking using “We Chat Pay,” an international instant messenger application (Hospitality Net, 2020).
-Alipay, a world-recognized digital payment system, is now available in Mandarin Oriental hotels in more than 40 countries (Mandarin Oriental, 2020).
+Emphasizing cleanliness and safety.
+As a crisis responsive strategy, the five-star hotels adopted a new higher standard for cleanliness to prevent a repeat of the crisis.
+For example, to relieve hotel guests’ anxiety regarding COVID-19, Palace Hotel Tokyo received international hygiene certification, the GBAC STAR (GBAC: Global Biorisk Advisory Council) Facility Accreditation, in August 2020, the first for a Japanese hotel (Palace Hotel Tokyo 2020).
+Mandarin Oriental started its “We Care” program of implementing strict protocols to protect the health of its guests.
+The standards of hygiene were verified by Lloyds Register, an internationally known independent assessor.
+The New Otani which Executive House Zen belongs to (The New Otani, 2020) made the videos that shows how to clean the table at the restaurant and the rooms with sanitizers.

-Interestingly, only three 5-star hotels managed by Japanese companies, such as Prince Hotel Resorts (Prince Hotel Resorts, 2020) which The Prince Gallery belongs to, The New Otani which Executive House Zen belongs to (The New Otani, 2020) and The Capitol Hotel Tokyu (The Capitol Hotel Tokyu, 2020) made the videos that shows how to clean the table at the restaurant and the rooms with sanitizers.
-According to the video, each rooms of the Capitol Hotel Tokyu are equipped with sterilization deodorizers and the rooms are sprayed with deodorizers which includes probiotics.
-The videos that has visualized image would enable the quests to clearly understand the infection control measures in the hotels.
+In addition, the Mandarin Oriental Hotel Group was the first luxury hotel to adopt contactless payment and booking using “We Chat Pay,” an international instant messenger application (Hospitality Net 2020).

 Using signature stories.
-According to Aaker (2018, p.7), the author of Creating Signature Stories, “content is king in the digital age, and stories are the key to content.
-The social-media audience isn’t passive; it is in control.
-It involves itself in messaging only when it is intrigued by content.
-Thus content drives success in this new era-and content, in turn, is all about stories.”
-Some 5-star hotels used their signature stories to attract customers under the difficult situations.
+In difficult situations some five-star hotels used signature stories as a crisis response strategy to repair their reputation.
+In fact, using signature stories seemed to be successful because the customers mentioned the signature stories through Instagram.
+According to Aaker (2018, 7), the author of Creating Signature Stories, “content is king in the digital age, and stories are the key to content.
+The social media audience is not passive; it is in control.
+It involves itself in messaging only when it is intrigued by content.”